Marker Logo

 Topics.
 This historical marker is listed in these topic lists: African AmericansEducation.
 A significant historical year for this entry is 1923.

 Location.
 29° 53.182′ N, 97° 39.771′ W. Marker is in Lockhart, Texas, in Caldwell County.
-Marker is at the intersection of East Market Street and Carver Street, on the right when traveling east on East Market Street.
+It is at the intersection of East Market Street and Carver Street, on the right when traveling east on East Market Street.
 The marker is located in front of the old school building by the street.
 Touch for map.
 Marker is at or near this postal address: 1104 East Market Street, Lockhart TX 78644, United States of America.
 Touch for directions.

 The Lockhart Vocational High School and Marker image.
 Click for full size.

-Photographed By James Hulse, August 23, 2021
+Photographed by James Hulse, August 23, 2021

 2. The Lockhart Vocational High School and Marker